 This is no small issue.
-The following extract, which comes from pages 82-84 of The Hyper-Grace Gospel, reveals a huge division in the church as to what pleases the Lord.
-While some, like me, preach unconditional love and say things like “It’s impossible for you to disappoint God,” others, like Dr. Michael Brown, worry that we can displease the Lord and become unpleasing to him.
+There is a huge division in the church as to what pleases the Lord.
+While some preach unconditional love and say things like “It’s impossible for you to disappoint God,” others, like that critic of hypergrace Dr. Michael Brown, worry that we can displease the Lord and become unpleasing to him.

-Is God always pleased when He looks at us?
-Is He ever disappointed with us?
-These are the sorts of questions that divide those who preach radical grace from those who oppose it.
+Is God always pleased when he looks at us?
+Is he ever disappointed with us?
+These are the sorts of questions that divide preachers:

-Dr. Brown: “It is absolutely false to claim that when God looks at us, He always ‘loves what He sees.’” (page 112)
+Dr. Brown: “It is absolutely false to claim that when God looks at us, he always ‘loves what he sees.’”

-The difference is the hyper-grace preacher is talking about you, while Dr. Brown is talking about the things that you do.
+The difference is the hypergrace preacher is talking about you, while Dr. Brown is talking about the things you do.

 And suddenly a voice came from heaven, saying, “This is My beloved Son, in whom I am well pleased.”
 (Matthew 3:17, NKJV)